wzulfikar/lifelog/tech/case_study__ari_fleet_management.md

 # Case Study : ARI Fleet Management

-*From Pearson, Management Information System - Managing The Digital Firm, Fourteenth Edition.*
+*From Pearson, Management Information System - Managing The Digital Firm, Fourteenth Edition, Page 265 - 266.*

+##### Why was data management so problematic at ARI?

+##### Describe ARI's earlier capabilities for data anlysis and reporting and their impact on business

+##### Was SAP HANA a good solution for ARI?
+Why or why not?

+##### Describe the changes in the business as a result of adopting HANA